 Content is king.
-If you’ve paid even a miniscule amount of attention to digital marketing advice for your business, you’ve likely heard this phrase a thousand times.
+If you’ve paid even a minuscule amount of attention to digital marketing advice for your business, you’ve likely heard this phrase a thousand times.
 So, you’ve went all in on a content strategy, and while you’re getting hits, nothing else seems to be happening.

 A content strategy can fall flat for a number of reasons, but one that often goes undetected is search intent.
 What this means is that while you might be hitting every other mark with your content, it’s just not aligned with the actual intent of search engine users.
 Let’s break this down a little further and learn more about search intent and how it should factor into your content strategy.

 Search intent, sometimes also referred to as keyword intent, is a term used to describe the real meaning behind an internet user’s search.
 With billions of people using the internet every day, it’s unrealistic to think that identical search queries always share the same intent.
 Understanding search intent can help you realize how important it is to your content strategy.

 In order to provide search engine users with the most relevant results, Google and other search engines need to determine what the user is really looking for.
 Considering that most of us initiate a text search in a shorthand form, it’s easy to see where this can become challenging.

 For instance, say a search engine user types in “coffee roaster”.
 If a person walked up to you on the stress and said those two words, you’d probably be confused and not really sure of what they wanted.
 Still, you might make an attempt by either directing them to a local coffee roaster in town or to a distributor of coffee roasting supplies.
 In the event that both of these were valid options, you would probably start with the most likely scenario that this person wanted to visit a coffee roaster.

 This is the challenge that Google faces every day.
 Using the “coffee roaster” example, a search engine user might also be looking for information on how to become a coffee roaster, how much coffee roasters make, etc. The possibilities are endless.